zoltanseer/jetpack/readme.txt

 == Description ==

-Jetpack is a WordPress plugin that supercharges your self-hosted WordPress site with the awesome cloud power of WordPress.com.
+[Jetpack](http://jetpack.me/) is a WordPress plugin that supercharges your self-hosted WordPress site with the awesome cloud power of WordPress.com.

+For more information, check out [Jetpack.me](http://jetpack.me/).

 Features include: